Update 5/30/2017: We’ve updated this article to add an additional software option, and to remove any software that was

-I’ve broken up the following 10 between free/freemium (i.e. free up to a certain point) offerings and open source systems.
+I’ve broken up the following 10 products between free/freemium (i.e. free up to a certain point) offerings and open source systems.
 Open source software is also free, but some open source programs may require a bigger time investment or some knowledge of programming to make them run.
 They’re sorted by category, then alphabetically.

-Being organized as a suite of cloud-based “apps” rather than a single software product gives Apptivo a lot of flexibility, and allows users to mix and match for the functionality they need.
-With HR apps for employee info, recruitment, vacation tracking, and team communication it’s easy to build a basic HR tool for most needs.
+Apptivo is organized as a suite of cloud-based “apps” rather than a single software product, which gives it a lot of flexibility, and allows users to mix and match for the functionality they need.
+With HR apps for employee information, recruitment, vacation tracking, and team communication, it’s easy to build a basic HR tool for most needs.

-On the other hand, Apptivo isn’t built specifically as an HR tool; it covers tons of other business disciplines like CRM, financials, project management, and marketing.
+On the other hand, Apptivo isn’t built specifically as an HR tool; it covers a lot of other business disciplines such as customer relationship management, financials, project management, and marketing.
 That means it’s not quite as specialized for HR managers, and may be missing some functionality like training and performance appraisal.